 Occasionally you may want to create high definition (HD) or retina screenshots.
-High Definition screenshots are slower and become even slower with larger dimensions for this reason it is recommended not to create too large an image.
+These High Definition screenshots have increased resolution but are slower and become even slower with larger dimensions for this reason it is recommended not to create too large an image.
 As such you will probably also need to specify a delay to give the screenshot chance to render.

 The following code shows how to make a high definition screenshot in each language, by setting the HD parameter to true.
 This creates a high resolution image by doubling the image width and height, increasing the resolution of a standard screenshot by four times.
 However it would be counter productive to set a width and height to anything but -1 as this would cause the image to be scaled down again!

 On the left is an example of a standard screenshot and on the right is a high definition screenshot produced by the code above, both screenshots have the same height.